azsk/AzTS-docs/02-Monitoring security using AzTS/README.md

 [Back to top…](README.md#tenant-security-solution---under-the-covers-how-it-works)

-# Create security compliance monitoring solutions
+# Security Compliance and Inventory Monitoring
 Once you have an Tenant Security setup running smoothly with multiple subscriptions across your org, you will need a solution that provides visibility of security compliance for all the subscriptions across your org.
 This will help you drive compliance/risk governance initiatives for your organization.

 When you setup your Tenant Security endpoint (i.e. policy server), one of the things that happens is creation of an Log Analytics workspace for your setup.
 After that, whenever someone performs an AzTS scan for a subscription that is configured to use your Tenant Security, the scan results are sent (as 'security' telemetry) to your org's Log Analytics workspace.
 Because this workspace receives scan events from all such subscriptions, it can be leveraged to generate aggregate security compliance views for your cloud-based environments.